 Esma swallowed hard.
 “Elaborate.”

-“Freedom-Two-Niner reports viable occupant in cryostasis.
-Age and condition of craft suggests Freedom-Two-Niner onboard assessment unreliable.
+“Foxtrot-Two-Niner reports viable occupant in cryostasis.
+Age and condition of craft suggests Foxtrot-Two-Niner onboard assessment unreliable.
 Situational assessment and recommended course of action required from flight crew and available next of kin.”

 “Repeat, 74.3 percent probability.”